davidparsson/junit-report-builder/README.md

 </testsuites>
 ```

-If you want to more than one report, just create new builder
+If you want to reset the builder to create another report file,
-instances by calling `builder.newBuilder()`.
+just get a new builder instance by calling `builder = builder.newBuilder()`.

 License
 -------